matthewturk/obsidian-sidecar-panel/README.md

 `mysidecar.md`.
 Now you have a widget that'll be visible all the time, settable on a per-file basis, to keep handy buttons and other things visible.

+## Multiple Panel Files

+It's possible to set multiple cascading files, such that you have multiple concatenated into one sidecar.
+This can be done through multiple tag maps or through having a tag map and a `sidecar-panel` property.
+These will be concatenated and shown in order of the tag maps and then the `sidecar-panel` file.

 ## Roadmap

 - [ ] Add support for [metadatamenu](https://github.com/mdelobelle/metadatamenu) `fileClass`es to apply `sidecar-panel` attributes across queries.